-Basic Infertility Care for All Clients (see the basic clincial evaluation of infertility checklists for providers for female clients and male clients) Element Always Usually Sometimes Never Strongly Disagree How could we improve?
+Basic Infertility Care for All Clients (see the basic clincial evaluation of infertility checklists for providers for female clients and male clients) Element Always Usually Sometimes Never How could we improve?
 During the clinic visit, we focus on understanding the client's difficulty in achieving pregnancy.
-In accordance with recommendations developed by professional medical associations, we conduct each of these steps for all clients during the clinic visit: • Medical history • Reproductive history • Review of systems • Physical examination We refer clients for further diagnosis and treatment, as needed.
-Infertility Counseling During the clinic visit, we offer infertility counseling that is guided by information elicited from the client during the medical and reproductive history and the findings of the physical exam.
+In accordance with recommendations developed by professional medical associations, we conduct each of these steps for all clients during the clinic visit: Medical history Reproductive history Review of systems Physical examination We refer clients for further diagnosis and treatment, as needed.
+Infertility Counseling 3 During the clinic visit, we offer infertility counseling that is guided by information elicited from the client during the medical and reproductive history and the findings of the physical exam.
 We counsel clients on additional infertility evaluation, as needed, and on considerations for accessing and utilizing treatment options, including fertility preservation.
 We address the emotional and educational needs of clients with infertility; we refer clients for psychological support, infertility support groups, or family counseling, as indicated.
-Conducting Quality Improvement We conduct quality improvement to identify barriers to access and to increase access to inclusive, equitable, and quality basic infertility services.
+Conducting Quality Improvement We conduct quality improvement to identify barriers to access and to increase access to quality, client-centered basic infertility services.